lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

 Here we identify external cues that induce or inhibit transition to IS in _A. filiculoides_ under laboratory settings.
 We test the viability of reproductive structures induced in different fern accessions by crosses, define species attributions and support the results obtained with phylogenetic analyses of the accessions.
 To reveal endogenous mechanisms mediating transition to IS, we profile transcript accumulation by dual RNA-sequencing comparing sporophytes grown with and without far-red light, at a time point when the reproductive structures are not yet visible.
-We assign induced MIKCc and MYB TF to known clades using phylogenetic analyses.
+We assign induced MIKC^C^ and MYB TF to known clades using phylogenetic analyses.
 In addition, we profile small RNA from the symbiosis, then identify miRNA and their targets in the fern lineage.
 Finally, we discover regulatory modules of conserved miRNA/targets involved during induction of IS in ferns.